 In 2014 and 2015, the NRB Group continues to grow by acquiring Ciges and Mims, two companies offering ICT solutions for the healthcare industry.
 Combined with Xperthis, these two entities constitute the "Xperthis Group", the market leader in ICT solutions for the healthcare industry.
 2015 is also the year in which NRB buys 100% of the shares of the capital stock of the Trasys Group.

-Still in 2015, NRB acquires 100 % of the share capital of Trasys Group.
 The operations of Trasys are fully integrated into NRB in 2016.

 In December 2016, NRB decides to sell its print shop operations to the IPEX Group, a specialised company with printing as its core business.

-As per 1 January 2017, Trasys nv, Trasys Group nv and Trasys Technology nv cease to exist from a legal point of view as they are merged and absorbed into NRB nv.
+On the 1st of January 2017, Trasys nv, Trasys Group nv and Trasys Technology nv cease to exist from a legal point of view as they are merged and absorbed into NRB nv.
 Trasys Luxemburg PSF remains unchanged and becomes an affiliate of NRB nv.

 Trasys Group's former activities relating to European and international organisations are combined into a European Economic Interest Grouping (EEIG) named ‘Trasys International’.